mirumee/ariadne-graphql-modules/README.md

 ## Contributing

-We are welcoming contributions to Ariadne!
+We are welcoming contributions to Ariadne GraphQL Modules!
 If you've found a bug or issue, feel free to use [GitHub issues](https://github.com/mirumee/ariadne/issues).
-If you have any questions or feedback, don't hesitate to catch us on [GitHub discussions](https://github.com/mirumee/ariadne/discussions/).
+If you have any questions or feedback, please let us know via [GitHub discussions](https://github.com/mirumee/ariadne/discussions/).

 Also make sure you follow [@AriadneGraphQL](https://twitter.com/AriadneGraphQL) on Twitter for latest updates, news and random musings!